huangsunyang/jinja/docs/intro.rst

 templates.

-The most basic way to create a template and render it is through :class:`~jinja2.Template`.
+The most basic way to create a template and render it is through :class:`~jinja.Template`.
 This however is not the recommended way to work with it if your templates are not loaded from strings but the file system or another data source:

->>> from jinja2 import Template
+>>> from jinja import Template
 >>> template = Template('Hello {{ name }}!')
 >>> template.render(name='John Doe')
 u'Hello John Doe!'

-By creating an instance of :class:`~jinja2.Template` you get back a new template object that provides a method called :meth:`~jinja2.Template.render` which when called with a dict or keyword arguments expands the template.
+By creating an instance of :class:`~jinja.Template` you get back a new template object that provides a method called :meth:`~jinja.Template.render` which when called with a dict or keyword arguments expands the template.
 The dict or keywords arguments passed to the template are the so-called "context" of the template.